juntao/arenztopia/content/news/Issue 8.md

 ## Lost City Found
 by Tony Yuan

 Foginhaus Lake-A major scientific discovery was made on Monday when a construction crew building a new resort on the shores of Foginhaus Lake discovered an ancient Incan city.
 The city was encased in 15 feet of volcanic ash when Sefifad Hill, a now-extinct volcano near the site, erupted sometime around 1483.
 Experts predict that the ancient metropolis extends for more than a mile inland.
 Using SONAR, multiple temples, houses, and part of a palace have been identified.
 Archaeological teams have already excavated over 1,500 square meters of the city and found two human skeletons.
-“This was like an Incan Pompeii”, John Masicim, who is the Chair of the Department of Archaeology at Olb City University, said.
-“We might be on the brink of a major scientific discovery that will change our understanding of the Arenztopian Incans forever.”
+"This was like an Incan Pompeii", John Masicim, who is the Chair of the Department of Archaeology at Olb City University, said.
+"We might be on the brink of a major scientific discovery that will change our understanding of the Arenztopian Incans forever."

 ## Autumn Starts
-by Renzo Avila
+by Lorenzo Avila

 With Autumn brings cooler weather, leaves changing colors, and of course most importantly HALLOWEEN!!!
 CANDY, COSTUMES, PUMPKINS.
 OH NO. Covid...
 But don't worry it may not be the same but we can still have fun.
 We can still have costumes, we can hold family parties, and we can still eat so much candy.
 So don't be sad, be excited.
 IT'S HALLOWEEN!!!